 Our mission is to unleash the positive potential of youth through arts-centered intergenerational and multicultural learning programs that value self-awareness, leadership, community, and social change.

 Power of Hope Camp began with a single gathering in 1996 on Whidbey Island, 20 miles north of Seattle, Washington, US.
-Twenty years later, camps based on Power of Hope’s Creative Community Model exist in Canada, British Columbia First Nations, the US (Washington State, Oregon, and California), Jamaica, Brazil, South Africa, Uganda, the UK, and India.
+Twenty years later, camps based on Power of Hope’s Creative Empowerment Model exist in Canada, British Columbia First Nations, the US (Washington State, Oregon, and California), Jamaica, Brazil, South Africa, Uganda, the UK, and India.
 And the movement is growing!

-Our programs are based on the Creative Empowerment Model (CCM), developed by PYE founders Charlie Murphy and Peggy Taylor.
+Our programs are based on the Creative Empowerment Model, developed by PYE founders Charlie Murphy and Peggy Taylor.
 We operate on the premise that each of us, no matter what age, has a deep well of creativity and that we thrive when we are supported to take increasing levels of creative risks in safe environments.
 The Creative Empowerment Model provides practitioners with the know how to transform any gathering—whether a camp, classroom, youth program, community event, conference, even a working team—into a Creative Community that engages and inspires everyone involved.